Campaign for Accountable Redistricting

 Posted: July 13, 2010

-The Democracy Campaign is working with groups in Wisconsin and five other states in the Great Lakes region through Draw the Line Midwest to improve the process of redrawing legislative and congressional districts that is done every 10 years following each census.
+Leading up to the 2011 process of drawing new voting district maps for Wisconsin, the Democracy Campaign worked with groups in Wisconsin and five other states in the Great Lakes region through Draw the Line Midwest Project to improve the process of redrawing legislative and congressional districts that is done every 10 years following each census.
 How redistricting is done determines who gets to represent the public in our government.
 In a democracy, voters are supposed to choose their representatives, not the other way around.
 Through partisan gerrymandering assisted by increasingly sophisticated computer mapping technology, elected officials have been able to handpick their voters and enhance their job security.